-GASB issued the following two statements which become effective with the fiscal year ended June 30, 2014: Statement no. 65, Items Previously Reported as Assets and Liabilities.
-This Statement had the effect of requiring a restatement of the beginning fund balance as a result of the elimination of deferred bond issue costs in the amount of \$121,094 reducing the previously reported fund balance.
-Additionally, GASB issued Statement no. 66, Technical Corrections - 2012 - an amendment of GASB Statements no. 10 and no. 62, and Statement no. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement no. 25.
-These Statements had no effect on the financial statements for the year ended June 30, 2014.
+GASB issued the following statement which become effective with the fiscal year ending June 30, 2014: Statement no. 66, Technical Corrections - 2012 - an amendment of GASB Statements no. 10 and no. 62, and Statement no. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement no. 25.
+This Statement has had no effect on the financial statements.